401(k) For Small Business in Imperial, MO

 Heading into retirement?
 Looking for investment guidance?
 Transition into your golden years the smart way with help from the CERTIFIED FINANCIAL PLANNER™ professionals of Correct Capital.
 Get started with a free, personalized financial assessment.

-Use Our Free Financial Planning Tool
+Use Our Complimentary Financial Planning Tool By Savology

-Depending on what industry you're in, your "small business" may have up to 1,500 employees, or it may just be yourself.
+Small businesses, depending on what type of company they are, can have anywhere from one to 1,500 employees.
 However many employees you have, there is a 401(k) plan that will work for you:

 401(k) Plans

-1. In a non-elective contribution, an employer must contribute 3% of each eligible employee's compensation to the plan, whether or not the employee decides to contribute to the plan.
+1. In a non-elective contribution, an employer must contribute 3% of each eligible employee's compensation to the plan, regardless of whether the employee decides to contribute to the plan.

 2. With matching contributions, the employer must match 100% of each eligible employee's contributions up to 3% of their compensation, plus an additional 50% match on the next 2% of their compensation.